zeroexcore/ocid-connect-react-native/README.md

    - Make sure `OCConnect` wraps your entire app
    - Verify you're using `useOCAuth` hook inside `OCConnect` provider

-4. **Sandbox Verification Required**
-   - Log in to https://id.sandbox.opencampus.xyz/ to initialize your sandbox OCID
-   - This error is normal for new sandbox accounts

 ### Testing Tips